 Hope for the Future – Pancreas Transplantation?

-Like we mentioned a few times above, the ideal goal of helping patients manage their type 1 diabetes is to find an insulin therapy which mimics our natural pancreas.
+Like we mentioned a few times above, the ideal goal of helping patients manage their type 1 diabetes is to find insulin therapy which mimics our natural pancreas.
 The closest thing we have to such therapy at this moment is the transplantation of the pancreas.

 There are currently a number of approaches which experts study when it comes to this subject.
 This includes isolated islet cells as well as the entire pancreas.
 What are islets?
-They are these cell clusters which contain the cells responsible for the production of insulin, beta-cells.
+They are these cell clusters that contain the cells responsible for the production of insulin, beta-cells.

-However, one needs to be aware of the risks which transplantation carries with it.
+However, one needs to be aware of the risks that transplantation carries with it.
 This includes both the surgical process itself as well as the following immunosuppression which lasts for quite a while.
 It is because of such risks that not just the pancreas, but the kidneys are transplanted simultaneously.